Biased graphs with no two vertex-disjoint unbalanced cycles: Finding a balanced subgraph

-\textbf{Case 1:} there is exactly one vertex $w \in V(\Omega)-V(\Omega')$.
+Finally consider the case that $V(\Omega)-V(\Omega')$ has only one vertex $w$.
 We will show in this case that either $\Omega$ is a criss-cross graph or it is projective planar with a special triple.
 Property $\diamondsuit$ implies immediately that \begin{itemize} \item[(1.1)] every cycle formed by two edges incident with $w$ and a path in $\Omega'$ is unbalanced. \end{itemize}

 Since $\Omega$ is 4-connected, $w$ has at least four distinct neighbours in $\Omega'$.
 Let $u_1,u_2,u_3,u_4$ be such neighbours and let $e_i$ be a $(w,u_i)$-edge, for every $i \in [4]$.
 Let $U$ be the set of edges in $E(\Omega)-E(\Omega')$ which are not incident with $w$.
 Assumption (O4) implies that, for every $f \in U$, every $f$-cycle for $\Omega'$ is unbalanced.
 Pick any $f=xy \in U$.
 Then $\Omega'$ does not contain a $(u_i-u_j,x-y)$-linkage, for any choice of distinct $i,j \in [4]$ with $u_i, u_j \notin \{x,y\}$.
 Therefore, \lref{link3+} implies that one of the following occurs: \begin{itemize} \item[(a1)] $x,y \in \{u_1,u_2,u_3,u_4\}$, or \item[(a2)] $\{x,y\}$ is a 2-vertex-cut of $\Omega'$ separating $u_i$ from $u_j$, for all distinct $i,j \in [4]$ with $u_i, u_j \notin \{x,y\}$. \end{itemize}